-- Basic baby care and birth classes: Participate in a variety of online classes through the INJOY app to learn more about pregnancy, childbirth, breastfeeding, postpartum health and baby care, newborn care, and more.
-Printed materials provided upon request. - Meals for Moms: Inform Texas Children's Health Plan of your pregnancy and receive one healthy meal at no cost for a family of four delivered once a month, starting in the second trimester of your pregnancy and for two months after giving birth, for a total of eight months. - Portable crib/playpen: Notify Texas Children's Health Plan within 14 days of giving birth and receive a portable crib that doubles as a playpen at no cost.
-Reward can be requested up to 15 days after the end of the eligible year.
+- Childbirth Education Class: Learn everything from the stages of labor to childbirth choices and receive 2 packs of newborn diapers at no cost by participating in the class. - GED Certificate Reward: Submit your GED test results and proof of payment and receive a reward card for up to \$145. (amount will be based on the number of subjects completed (\$36.25 per subject)). - Meals for Moms: Inform Texas Children's Health Plan of your pregnancy and receive one healthy meal at no cost for a family of 4 delivered once a month, starting in the 2nd three months of your pregnancy and for 2 months after giving birth, for a total of 8 months. - Portable Crib/playpen reward: Notify Texas Children's Health Plan within 14 days of giving birth and receive a portable crib that doubles as a playpen at no cost.